Katznicho/marzpaywordpressplugin/MARZPAY_INTEGRATION_DOCS.md

 ### **2. Get API Credentials**
 - Sign up at [wearemarz.com](https://wearemarz.com)
 - Navigate to API settings
-- Copy your API User and API Key
+- Copy your API Key and API Secret

 ### **3. Install Library**
 Follow the installation instructions for your chosen library.